 Grateful for the weight of my son in my arms as I sing to him before he sleeps.
 I am grateful for a man who loves our family so much that he will fight like hell for us.
 Grateful for a body strong enough to handle what life throws at it.
 Grateful for spandex that makes me look better than I feel (thank you Lululemon).
 Grateful for the many women in my life keep me inspired, accountable, laughing, and holding each other together.
 And I am forever grateful for another day and another chance to do my life better in grace.

-In the meantime, I’d love to hear what you are grateful for today.
-Please share it in the comments below, or in the Soul Sisterhood Facebook group.
+In the meantime, I’d love to hear what you are grateful for today in the comments below.